ehuangc/repare/README.md

   </dd>
 </dl>

 **Relations** (-r) (*required*): Path to a CSV file that contains information about inferred pairwise kinship relations.
+Methods to infer these kinship relations include [KIN](https://doi.org/10.1186/s13059-023-02847-7) and [READv2](https://doi.org/10.1186/s13059-024-03350-3).
 All individuals included in this file must be specified in the nodes CSV.

 <dl>
   <dd>